French real estate declaration 2026: complete GMBI guide

 |---|---|---|

-The administrative objective is clear: feed the revised cadastral rental values (RVLLP) provided for by articles 1496 and following of the CGI.
+The administrative objective is clear: feed the revision of residential rental values (RVLLH), now postponed, article 1496 CGI governing the current assessment of residential rental value.
 The automated cross-check between rents declared on GMBI and rents declared on 2044 or 2031 SD is the audit lever.
 We recommend, as a precaution, systematically completing this field and keeping the supporting evidence (signed lease, rent receipt, management mandate).

 Sanctions and risks for non-compliance#